JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ### Formatting control flow statements

 If the condition of an `if` or `when` statement is multiline, always use curly braces around the body of the statement.
+Indent each subsequent line of the condition by 4 spaces relative to statement begin.
 Put the closing parentheses of the condition together with the opening curly brace on a separate line:

 ``` kotlin